halchester/csqa/README.md

 - [x] Posting questions
 - [x] User login and signing up
-- [ ] Connecting to your github profile
 - [x] Voting questions
 - [ ] <s>Banning users ( jk, this is not stackoverflow lol, but be nice :))</s>
 - [x] Comments on questions
+- [x] Searching questions
 - [ ] Comments thread
 - [ ] Leader board
+- [ ] Connecting to your github profile

 ### Tech stack

 I'm a big fan of react and I mainly used React and Node for both frontend and backend.
 (I was gonna use Next fullstack but the code refactoring sucks with it so changed back to MERN 🤷🏼‍♂️)

 - React (Next)
 - Node
 - Express
 - Typescript❤️ (ofc who doesn't love TS?)
 - Chakra UI (elegent CSS framework)
 - Formik
 - Vercel
 - mongodb (the only db I know)

 You can checkout the rest in [package.json](./client/package.json).